Faculty Advisors

 The History of Omicron Delta Epsilon

-Omicron Delta Epsilon, one of the largest academic honor societies, was established in 1963 as a result of a merger of two honor societies: Omicron Delta Gamma (founded in 1915 by Professor John R. Commons at the University of Wisconsin and Frank W. Taussig at Harvard University); and Omicron Chi Epsilon (founded in 1956 by Prof. Alan A. Brown when he was a student at the City College of New York).
+Omicron Delta Epsilon, one of the largest academic honor societies, was established in 1963 as a result of a merger of two honor societies: Omicron Delta Gamma at the University of Wisconsin and the society at Harvard university; and Omicron Chi Epsilon which was founded in 1956 by Prof. Alan A. Brown when he was a student at the City College of New York).
 It became an International Honor Society in Economics in 1969.
-Since that time, a number of chapters throughout the world have been added.
+Since that time, a number of chapters throughout the world has been added.
 Also see...

 Organizational Structure